/ March 28, 2016

 Why two heads are better than one for ultralight thru-hiking:

 Not only can we divide and lighten our pack weights, but Kendra and I have also devised a way to divide tasks to be more efficient in camp along the Appalachian Trail.
 When we arrive to camp in the evening we have exactly three things in mind to take care of: A stable shelter, a warm meal and dry sleeping bags.
-After we setup our Echo II Shelter System, I will begin priming the Vargo Triad alcohol stove, whilst Kendra fluffs the two Feathered Friends sleeping bags and inflates our Therm-A-Rest sleeping pads.
+After we setup our Echo 2 Ultralight Shelter System, I will begin priming the Vargo Triad alcohol stove, whilst Kendra fluffs the two Feathered Friends sleeping bags and inflates our Therm-a-Rest sleeping pads.
 This is a system that works well for us; dividing and conquering these chores allows optimal efficiency in time and energy expended.
 We practiced this over 200 miles of backpacking the last year in the New Hampshire’s White Mountain National Forest, and in our wicked good home state of Maine.
 We are now ready to take this mentality to the Appalachian Trail and complete it, in its entirety from Springer Mountain to Mount Katahdin.

 This Two Person method is very efficient and practical for a bunch of additional situations, especially on the AT.
 Here’s how: